Martiless/flawlesscooking/README.md

 ### Content:

-1. The icons used throughout website were taken from [FontAwesome](https://fontawesome.com/)
+1. The icons used throughout website were taken from [Font Awesome](https://fontawesome.com/)
-1. The logo and heading fonts were taken from [GoogleFonts](https://fonts.google.com/)
+1. The logo and heading fonts were taken from [Google Fonts](https://fonts.google.com/)
-1. Instructions on who to crop an image was taken from [DigitalOcean](https://www.digitalocean.com/)
+1. Instructions on who to crop an image was taken from [Digital Ocean](https://www.digitalocean.com/)

 ### Media: